gnachman/iterm2-website/source/feature-reporting/index.md

 The behavior when multiple buttons are pressed at the same time is platform-defined.

 Because of the limitations of the platform that a terminal emulator operates in, some combinations of mouse buttons and modifiers may not be supported.
-Terminal emulators may report this feature so long as left mouse button down, up, and drag works.
+Terminal emulators may report this feature so long as left mouse button down, up, and drag work.

 **DECSET(1007): Alternate scroll**